Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-net-events.md

 categories: [ reverse-engineering, tnl ]
 ---

-We wanted to add custom TNL NetEvents into our game we are modding, without hooking & patching existing events.
+We wanted to add custom TNL NetEvents into the game we are modding, without hooking & patching existing events.
 Something one can't easily do without the original game's source code, yet we did it anyway.
 The game in question is QPang.

-To preface; This post is not a tutorial on how to use TNL nor how to reverse engineer, but meant for that _one_ person who might have the same idea in the future, decides to Google and somehow ends up on this blog.
+To preface; This post is not a tutorial on how to use TNL nor how to reverse engineer it, instead it is meant for that _one_ person who might have the same idea in the future, decides to Google and somehow ends up on this post.

 For that one person, I hope this is resourceful.

 ## Torque Network Library (TNL)

-TNL is a C++ network library targeted for game development, which was in development around the 90's and early 00's.
+TNL is a C++ network library targeted at game development.
+It was in development around the 90's and early 00's, and originally built for the Torque Game Engine.
-It was used in the Torque Game Engine (which costed at least \$100 for an indie license), different game engines such as Virtools 4, but could also be used as a standalone library.
+Some other engines like Virtools 4 gave you the option to use TNL, but you could also use it as a standalone library.
 In the case of QPang, it was used as a standalone library.

 TNL provides a concept named "NetEvent".